 We’re training the postgraduate family nurse practitioners to Esperanza Health Centers’s model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, team-based care, with expert use of health information technology and the electronic health record.

-Three FNP Postgraduate Training slots are available for the (2019-2020) NP Postgraduate Training Class.
-The Family Nurse Practitioner Postgraduate Training program runs from September 3, 2019-August 31, 2020.
+Three (3) FNP Postgraduate Training positions will be available for the 2020-21 cohort.
+The next Family Nurse Practitioner Postgraduate Training program will begin in September 2020.

 The Postgraduate Training has five key components: